If you want to run for Mayor, then this article is for you.

 Refer to our article to learn more about reaching out to supporters for local election campaigns.

 Rarely, an organization might reach out to a candidate to endorse them.
-In most cases, however, candidates need to be proactive when it comes to seeking out endorsements.
+In most cases, however, candidates need to be proactive when it comes to seeking out endorsements when they decide to run for mayor.

 Well-known, local citizens might endorse you by sending in a letter to a local newspaper.
 These endorsements might be more valuable to your campaign than an endorsement from a celebrity.
 You might even appeal to the newspaper itself to endorse you, letting you reach their readership.
 Nowadays that extends to online newspapers too.